exakat/php-dictionary/dictionary/php-variable.ini.rst

 PHP provides a set of predefined variables.
 They may be super-global, and available in any context, such as ``$_GET``; they may also be classic variable, in the global scope, such as ``$argv``.

-The set of predefined variables changes with PHP versions: for example, in PHP 8.0, ``$phperrormsg`` was definitely removed.
+The set of predefined variables changes with PHP versions: for example, in version 8.0, ``$phperrormsg`` was definitely removed.

 The set of predefined variables also depended on PHP directives. ``$HTTP_RAW_POST_DATA`` depended upon the ``always_populate_raw_post_data`` directive.